Massachusetts Institute of Technology: Libraries, collections, and museums

 The MIT library system consists of five subject libraries: Barker (Engineering), Dewey (Economics), Hayden (Humanities and Science), Lewis (Music), and Rotch (Arts and Architecture).
 There are also various specialized libraries and archives.
 The libraries contain more than 2.9 million printed volumes, 2.4 million microforms, 49,000 print or electronic journal subscriptions, and 670 reference databases.
 The past decade has seen a trend of increased focus on digital over print resources in the libraries.
 Notable collections include the Lewis Music Library with an emphasis on 20th and 21st-century music and electronic music, the List Visual Arts Center's rotating exhibitions of contemporary art, and the Compton Gallery's cross-disciplinary exhibitions.
 MIT allocates a percentage of the budget for all new construction and renovation to commission and support its extensive public art and outdoor sculpture collection.
+For example, the display boats, known as the Hart Nautical Collection, are located on the second-floor hallways of Building 5 (part of the main Maclaurin Buildings) at MIT in Cambridge, MA.
+The collection features numerous ship models, marine art, and boat plans that are on permanent display for visitors.

 The MIT Museum was founded in 1971 and collects, preserves, and exhibits artifacts significant to the culture and history of MIT.
 The museum now engages in significant educational outreach programs for the general public, including the annual Cambridge Science Festival, the first celebration of this kind in the United States.
 Since 2005, its official mission has been, "to engage the wider community with MIT's science, technology and other areas of scholarship in ways that will best serve the nation and the world in the 21st century".